ecematacli/MyPOS-App/README.md

   - email: admin@admin.com
   - password: admin

-Currently I'm adding stock management page to inventory.
+Currently I'm adding the functionality of inventory count page of which the main layout somewhat completed.

 #### Pages and Features